Positly Knowledge Base

 Personally Identifiable Information Guidelines for Positly

-Researchers may need to collect Personally Identifiable Information (PII) from participants.
-Positly requires that researchers adhere to the following guidelines for all studies conducted through Positly that collect PII:
+For some kinds of research, you may find that you need to collect Personally Identifiable Information (PII) from participants.
+Positly requires that you adhere to the following strict guidelines for all studies conducted through Positly that collect PII:

-1. Researchers must select the checkbox marked “This study collects personally identifiable information” when setting up each run.
+1. You must select the checkbox marked “This study collects personally identifiable information” when setting up each run that collects PII.

-5. Researchers must follow all relevant laws for PII collection, use, and storage.
+5. You must follow all relevant laws for PII collection, use, and storage.

 We’ll explain each of these points in detail below.